- Precertification requirements

 Genetic tests historically included in program Related CPT/HCPCS codes Breast and ovarian cancer (BRCA) 81162, 81211, 81212, 81213, 81214, 81215, 81216, 81217, 81432, and 81433 Colorectal cancer 81201, 81202, 81203, 81288, 81292, 81293, 81294, 81295, 81296, 81297, 81298, 81299, 81300, 81317, 81318, 81319, 81403, 81406, 81435, and 81436 Long-QT 81280, 81281, 81282, and 81406 Genetic tests included in program as of July 15, 2016 Related CPT/HCPCS codes Exome test 81415, 81416 Hereditary arrhythmias and cardiomyopathies (all hereditary cardiac tests) 81403, 81404, 81405, 81406, 81407, 81408, S3861, S3865, and S3866 Pediatric microarray test (excluding prenatal testing) 81228, 81229, and S3870 Hereditary cancer syndromes (all hereditary cancer tests) 81321, 81322, 81323, 81401, 81403, 81404, 81405, 81406, S3840, S3841, and S3842

 - Genetic counseling requirement

-Prior to requesting precertification for these three conditions, ordering physicians should refer their patients with Cigna-administered coverage (and whose benefit plan requires precertification for outpatient procedures) to a participating independent board-certified genetic counselor or clinical geneticist for genetic counseling.
-This genetics professional’s role will not only be to provide genetic counseling for individuals, but also to provide support to the ordering physician and help facilitate the overall testing process.
+Prior to requesting precertification for these conditions, ordering physicians should refer their patients with Cigna-administered coverage (and whose benefit plan requires precertification for outpatient procedures) to a participating independent board-certified genetic counselor or clinical geneticist for genetic counseling.
+This genetics professional’s role will not only be to provide pre- and post-testing genetic counseling for individuals, but also to provide support to the ordering physician and help facilitate the overall testing process.